Some athletes might be hesitant when it comes to competing after a recovering from a serious injury or surgery.

 Opener: York took Game One of the doubleheader by a final score of 17-2, collecting 17 hits in the process.

 Every Revs' player in the lineup reached base, with six players getting multiple hits.
-After hitting a solo homer in the first inning, a double in the second and a triple in the fifth, York second baseman Andres Perez hit a single in the sixth to complete the cycle, something he said is a first
+After hitting a solo homer in the first inning, a double in the second and a triple in the fifth, York second baseman Andres Perez hit a single in the sixth to complete the cycle, something he said is a first in his now six-year pro career.

 "It seemed like it was kind of a big deal because everybody was giving me hugs and I liked that," Perez said.
 "So, I guess that was a big deal."